WWL-TV: News operation

 Since the anchor changes, WWL-TV has lost its significant ratings lead over WDSU, WVUE and WGNO, according to Nielsen Media reports, but its newscasts remain the highest-rated among the New Orleans market's news-producing stations.
-WWL-TV had once doubled the ratings of each of its competitors in every time period, but its lead gradually declined, reaching as close a margin as one household rating point ahead of second place WDSU (in the 6 p.m. timeslot) during the July 2011 sweeps period.
-At 5 p.m., WWL-TV led WDSU by only two ratings points, while claiming ratings wins in key demographics at both 5 and 6 p.m.—marking the first time in about 25 years that a station other than WWL-TV had placed first in the 25-54 demographic.
-At 10 p.m., WWL-TV led WVUE by 1.9 ratings points.
-Newscasts in less competitive time periods of 4:30 a.m. and 4 p.m. also scored wins in key demographic categories, as well as in household ratings.
+WWL-TV had once doubled the ratings of each of its competitors in every time period, but its lead gradually declined, reaching as close a margin as one household rating point ahead of second place WDSU (in the 6 pm time slot) during the July 2011 sweeps period.
+At 5 pm, WWL-TV led WDSU by only two ratings points, while claiming ratings wins in key demographics at both 5 and 6 pm—marking the first time in about 25 years that a station other than WWL-TV had placed first in the 25-54 demographic.
+At 10 pm, WWL-TV led WVUE by 1.9 ratings points.
+Newscasts in less competitive time periods of 4:30 am and 4 pm also scored wins in key demographic categories, as well as in household ratings.

 In April 2010, WWL-TV became the second station in the market to install an HD-based weather system.
 Former WDSU morning anchor Melanie Hebert joined channel 4 in January 2012, however she did not appear on-air until that July due to a non-compete clause in her previous WDSU contract.
 (Hebert left WWL-TV in July 2013, after a year at the station.)
 In September 2010, WWL-TV began broadcasting its local newscasts in 16:9 widescreen standard definition; the WUPL newscast was included in the upgrade.
 Then WWL-TV switched to full HD on October 1, 2014.
 Presently, WGNO and WDSU continue to broadcast their local newscasts in widescreen SD rather than in true high definition; (the first news-producing station in the market to have upgraded their news production to HD was WVUE, which had broadcast its local news programming in the format since April 2007).
 On October 25, 2012, WWL-TV introduced a new state-of-the-art news set designed by FX Group that includes the station's first full-size weather center to be integrated with the main set (it replaced a set that debuted in 1997, which had been refreshed a few times during its lifespan).

-On August 9, 2014, WWL-TV debuted hour-long weekend editions of its Eyewitness Morning News broadcasts on Saturdays at 8 a.m. and Sundays at 6 a.m.
-On September 9, the station restored an evening newscast on WUPL's schedule with the debut of a half-hour 6:30 p.m. newscast on weeknights.
+On August 9, 2014, WWL-TV debuted hour-long weekend editions of its Eyewitness Morning News broadcasts on Saturdays at 8 am and Sundays at 6 am.
+On September 9, the station restored an evening newscast on WUPL's schedule with the debut of a half-hour 6:30 pm newscast on weeknights.